 This website is a project of the Mother Jones Heritage Project, a non-profit organization incorporated in 2014.
-We are helping to develop the Mother Jones Museum in Mt.
+This website domain has been in place since 2007, and we have been working as a virtual museum since that time.
+We got a boost for the project from the 2012 Cork Mother Jones Festival, which we helped to get off the ground.
+We helped to develop the Mother Jones Museum in Mt.
 Olive, IL (see Museum page) as our first step in a larger project.

 To see some visual outlines of the project, skip to the bottom of this page.